Lyrics for I Know You as interpreted by RemyKilledElvis

 In your room?

-Working some job - just to have something to do.
+Just to have something to do?

-Just to have a place to put yourself
+Just to have a place to put yourself?

 Just to have a way to get away from them